exercism/python/exercises/concept/black-jack/.docs/instructions.md

 4
 ```

-## 2. Calculate the value of ace
+## 2. Calculate the value of an ace

-As mentioned before, ace can be worth either 1 or 11 points.
+As mentioned before, an ace can be worth _either_ 1 or 11 points.
-At the same time, players try to get as close to 21 as possible, without going over 21.
+At the same time, players are trying to get as close to 21 as possible, without going _over_ 21.

-Define the `value_of_ace` function with a parameter `hand_value`,
+Define the `value_of_ace(<hand_value>)` function with a parameter `hand_value`,
 which is the total hand value before getting an ace card.
-You have to decide how to score the upcoming ace card so that your hand won't exceed 21 if possible.
+You now have to decide if the upcoming ace card will be scored as a 1 or 11.
+The value of the hand with the ace needs to be as high as possible _without_ going over 21.

 ```python
 >>> value_of_ace(19)